 Mobile homes rarely have good resale values.
 Depreciation is one of the main negatives of owning a mobile home.
 Where traditional homes typically go up in value—especially during favorable market conditions — your manufactured home will lose value.

-All this means, if you intend to resell your mobile home, you will have a very hard time recovering the costs you put into it.
+All this means, if you intend to resell your mobile home, you may have a hard time recovering the costs you put into it.
 The small market for second-hand mobile homes, the difficulty in securing financing, and the general perception of manufactured homes as less sturdy and desirable all work against sellers.

+Do manufactured homes make good investments?
 If you are concerned with the value of the home itself, no. While quality has improved over the past 50 years, manufactured homes don’t make very good investments because of depreciation.

 Advantages of Traditional Homes vs. Mobile Homes